• deDeutsch

 Ocean noise: A serious threat for marine life

-Seismic airguns - like the ones you hear at the end of the video - are used to search for oil and gas in the seabed.
-For weeks, they generate impulsive noise of up to 260 decibels every 10 to 15 seconds.
+Seismic airguns - as can be heard in the video - are used for search of oil in the seabed and generate up to 260 decibels every 10 to 15 seconds.

 10 FACTS ABOUT UNDERWATER NOISE POLLUTION